-- The pregnancy tissue will pass between four to six hours after taking the medicine, during which you may be in hospital.
+- The pregnancy tissue will pass between four to six hours after taking the medicine, during which time you may be in hospital.
 After a few hours, if the pregnancy hasn’t passed, you may be sent home to wait.
-This will depend on where you are and the hospital you are booked into.
+This will depend on where you are and which hospital you are in.

 - The medicine has side effects which usually pass in a few hours but can be unpleasant, such as nausea, vomiting, diarrhoea, fever and chills.
-The tablets can be swallowed or dissolved under the tongue, depending on the circumstances.
-However, there may be fewer side effects if the tablets are given in the vagina.
+The tablets can be swallowed or dissolved under the tongue, or inserted in the vagina.

 - After receiving the medication there may be some spotting or bleeding like a period.
 When the pregnancy tissue passes, you are likely to notice heavier bleeding and clots with strong cramping, period-like pains.
-You can use sanitary pads and take pain relieving tablets such as paracetamol (with or without codeine).
+You can use sanitary pads and take pain relieving tablets such as paracetamol.

-- Some women may experience strong pain and will need strong pain killers or pain relieving injection.
+- Some women may need stronger pain killers or a pain relieving injection.

 - A few women still need to have surgery, sometimes urgently, if they develop infection, bleed heavily or if the tissue does not pass.